kolkhis/prolug-coursework/automation-engineering/unit4/unit4-worksheet.md

 methods you can use to verify those systems are operational?

 1. How might you “touch” those servers every day?
+    - Maybe a simple ansible playbook that will SSH into the servers and run some general commands to verify that the servers are up, and check the status of our applications.

 2. How might you plan to keep that inventory updated automatically?

+    - That depends entirely on the platform.
+If we have all those servers virtualized on a cloud provider, a hypervisor cluster, or some other such centralized platform, we could use the API to dynamically generate an inventory for us, thus giving us a full view into all of our servers and keeping our inventory up to date and complete.

+    - Alternatively, we could manually maintain the inventory.
+Whenever a new server is added, we put it in the inventory.
+This method requires far more toil and is very prone to human error, and isn't very highly scalable.

 3. How might you monitor those servers?
 (What tools can you find that would do this?)

+    - There are a number of observability tools out there.
+I'm most familiar with the tooling provided by Grafana Labs:
+        - Grafana
+        - Prometheus
+            - w/ Node_Exporter
+        - Loki
+            - w/ Promtail
+        - Alternatively, Alloy to replace Node_Exporter and Promtail.
+    - ELK stack (ElasticSearch, Logstash, Kibana) is also a popular solution for observability.
+This seems to now be called the Elastic Stack.
+    - These ones are nice because they're free.
+There are also plenty of paid solutions.

 4. How might you present a report for these servers (to your team or others?)

+    - This could be done with a jinja template via ansible, since ansible supports jinja2 templates out of the box.
+We could use an Ansible playbook to check in on servers daily and populate a template with relevant information, then either grab and send that manually to the team or set up a webhook to integrate with whatever platform is being used (e.g., Slack, Discord, etc.).

 ## Definitions/Terminology